bennyschmidt/ragdoll-studio/README.md

 > The above video shows the case of a storyteller (Arthas Menethil, from *World of Warcraft*) who was created with limited knowledge, so he doesn't know as much as he should.
 This demonstration shows the ragdoll's knowledge being extended by uploading a text file containing additional information about his domain.
 After that, he knows and is able to talk about the new information and even renders images that are more on-brand.

-### 2. Vector Mode
+### 2. Picture Mode

-Produce vector art (icons, logos, animations) in a specific style.

-✨ ***Inspire**: Upload source images to inspire compositional features of a new image.*

-### 3. Raster Mode

-Produce raster art (photos, illustrations, concept art) in a specific style.
+Produce images (photos, illustrations, concept art) in a specific style.

 ✨ ***Inspire**: Upload source images to inspire compositional features of a new image.*